 Port history spans a period of 165 years, which encompassed the Civil War, the Industrial Revolution, two World Wars, and America’s coming of age as a global power.
 We begin with Captain Thomas Gray, grandfather of the famous dancer Isadora Duncan, who initiated ferry service to San Francisco.
 In 1893, the City of Oakland wrested ownership of the Port from Southern Pacific railroad, and has overseen Port operations ever since.
-In the late 1960s, it was the first major port on the West Coast to build terminals for the then-revolutionary container ships, becoming the second largest port in the world in container.
+In the late 1960s, it was the first major port on the West Coast to build terminals for container ships, a revolutionary technology at the time.
+Oakland rose to become the second largest container port in the world.
 The Port has maintained its prominence in the shipping industry thanks to strong leadership and constant innovation.
-Today, we are the fifth busiest container Port in the U.S., handling 99% of all containerized goods in Northern California.
+Today, we are one of the ten busiest container ports in the U.S., handling 99% of all containerized goods in our home region of Northern California.
 The Seaport powers nearly 40% of regional jobs generated by the Port.

 Oakland Municipal Airport, constructed in 1927, is perhaps best known as the departure point for Amelia Earhart on her fateful round-the-world flight in 1937.
 Five years later, the Airport, dramatically curtailed commercial operations to become a staging center for U.S. forces in the Pacific Theatre during WWII.
 In 1962 completion of the $20 million, 600-acre Oakland International Airport (OAK) complex inaugurated the era of the jetliner.
 Over the last 54 years, OAK has grown to become the fourth largest international visitor gateway in California, welcoming nearly 10 million passengers annually.
 Shipping giants FedEx and UPS have West Coast hubs at OAK, generating 2.6 million regional jobs.
 With the best on-time arrival and departure rates of the local five Bay Area airports, a central location with easy highway access, public transportation, and many parking options, it’s easy to see why OAK is increasingly popular with regional passengers.
 New carriers and flight destinations are being added to offer travelers and cargo shippers ever more convenient and cost-effective choices.
 The Airport powers nearly 53% of regional jobs generated by the Port.